Colleges by Location

 The vibrant campus life at SUNY Oswego is enriched by numerous student clubs, organizations, and recreational activities.
 The university hosts various cultural events, concerts, and performances throughout the year, contributing to a lively and inclusive community.
 Additionally, SUNY Oswego's location on the shores of Lake Ontario offers students opportunities for outdoor activities, including boating, hiking, and skiing.
 Overall, SUNY Oswego provides a well-rounded educational experience with a focus on preparing students for successful careers and active citizenship.

-State University of New York at Oswego is a public comprehensive higher education institution located in Oswego, NY.
-This institution follows a semester-based calendar.
+State University of New York at Oswego is a public comprehensive higher education institution located in Oswego, NY and set in an urban environment.
+This educational institution operates on a semester-based calendar.
 It has an acceptance rate of 80%.
-The freshman retention rate at State University of New York at Oswego is 70% and the six-year graduation rate is 60%.
+The freshman retention rate at State University of New York at Oswego is 71% and the six-year graduation rate is 61%.

 To find out more about what State University of New York at Oswego has to offer to its students, read on for the latest data reported by this school.